refgenie/refgenie/docs/README.md

 refgenie seek --genome mm10 --asset bowtie2_index
 ```

 This will return the path to the particular asset of interest, regardless of your computing environment.
 This gives you an ultra-portable asset manager!
+See [further reading on retrieving asset paths](seek.md).

 If you want to read more about the motivation behind refgenie and the software engineering that makes refgenie work, proceed next to the [overview](overview.md).